 The great thing about having a larger amount of time is that you can slow down a bit.
 There is no need to rush around trying to fit in everything.
 You can turn off your emails, lose the Wi-Fi and really get under the surface of Africa, its numerous cultures, amazing wildlife and ever changing landscapes.

-For more information about our customized vacations to Africa, give one of our Consultants a call on 020 603 3555 or visit scottdunn.com.
+For more information about our tailor-made holidays to Africa, give one of our Consultants a call on 020 603 3555 or visit scottdunn.com.